jakobmulvad/elo-rankings/README.md

 # foosball-rankings

-A simple webservice to keep track of the ELO rating of the foosball players at work.
+A simple webservice to keep track of the Elo rating of the foosball players at work.
+Read more about Elo rating here: https://en.wikipedia.org/wiki/Elo_rating_system

+## Run the server

+Run the default script with node 4.x

+`node .`

-Todo list:
+## Todo list
 - Add a cli tool to update results
 - Add a web UI
 - Add IOS app

+## Web API

 ### `GET: /`